quii/learn-go-with-tests/reading-files.md

 posts = blogposts.New("some-folder")
 ```

-To write a test around this, we'd need some kind of test folder with some example posts in it. _There's nothing wrong with this_, but it's not strictly a unit test because it goes to the file system.
-This means it'll be slightly slower, and a little more difficult to maintain although admittedly, not by a huge amount.
+To write a test around this, we'd need some kind of test folder with some example posts in it. _There's nothing wrong with this_, but:
+- for each test you may need to create new files to test a particular behaviour
+- the tests will run slower because of accessing the file system

 We're also unnecessarily coupling ourselves to a specific file-system implementation.

 ### File system abstractions introduced in Go 1.16